Introduction: Sliced Wood Coasters

 To get the irregular height of all the glued slices consistent I used a router planer.
 This is a regular hand router attached to a wide base that will ride on rails over the piece to be planed.
 A wide flat end bit will be passed over the strips of glued slices and lowered after every pass, slowly trimming the taller slices until an even surface is achieved.
 It's like a wood haircut :)

-I made an Instructable all about a router planer, if you want more detail on how to make one.
+I made an Instructable all about making your own router planer, if you want more detail on how to make one.

 A thick piece of scrap plywood is used as the base, and openings were drilled to match the base plate screw holes, and the large opening for the router bit to pass through.